 What biofuel can be used as a renewable substitute for natural gas?

-Renewable biofuels can be produced from a number of biomass sources including vegetable oils, greases, algae, surplus crops, woody biomass, and energy crops grown specifically for this purpose.
+Renewable biofuels can be produced from several biomass sources, including vegetable oils, greases, algae, surplus crops, woody biomass and energy crops grown specifically for this purpose.

 Why are cities banning natural gas?

-Thankfully, clean energy providers are now becoming the face of energy’s future.
-Choosing sustainable energy providers allows us to continue living our lives without compromise, while also knowing that we are opting for the least harmful choice.
+Thankfully, clean energy suppliers like Inspire are now leading the clean energy transition.
+Choosing sustainable energy suppliers allows us to continue living our lives without compromise while knowing that we are opting for the least harmful choice.